Lundalogik/LimeBootstrapAppStore/newscarousel/README.md

 Setup
 ---
 The app should not need any further setup.
 Go to the News tab in LIME Pro and add your first news!

+Technical info
+---
+The news texts can be formatted using [Markdown](http://daringfireball.net/projects/markdown/syntax).
+News are loaded into the app on startup, so you need to restart the client in order to see changes made.